 If you'd like to take an ever deeper dive into the Gypsy Task Force,

-To learn more about the 11th Airborne Division in World War II, please consider purchasing a copy of our books on the Angels: 2.
-DOWN FROM HEAVEN: THE HISTORY OF THE 11TH AIRBORNE DIVISION IN WORLD WAR II - VOL 1.
+To learn more about the 11th Airborne Division in World War II, please consider purchasing a copy of our books on the Angels: 1.
+WHEN ANGELS FALL: FROM TOCCOA TO TOKYO, THE 511TH PARACHUTE INFANTRY REGIMENT IN WORLD WAR II, available in the regimental online store, on Amazon or wherever military history books are sold.
+2. DOWN FROM HEAVEN: THE HISTORY OF THE 11TH AIRBORNE DIVISION IN WORLD WAR II - VOL 1.
 CAMP TOCCOA THROUGH LEYTE CAMPAIGN, available in the regimental online store, on Amazon or wherever military history books are sold.

 11th Airborne Division Operations in Aparri WWII